ehorodyski-ionic/cap-tutorial-local-plugin/docs/native-ios.md

 # iOS Implementation

-This walkthrough starts with the iOS implementation of the `ScreenOrientation` plugin, but we could have started with Android.
+This walk through starts with the iOS implementation of the `ScreenOrientation` plugin, but we could have started with Android.
 I made an arbitrary decision to do so, we could have started with Android and it wouldn't have mattered.
 However, I strongly urge that when developing a Capacitor plugin the web implementation gets taken care of first before moving into native code.
 The web implementation sits closer to the plugin's API definition, so if any tweaks need to be made to the API it's easier to uncover them while working in the TypeScript layer.

 ## iOS API Documentation